Which Potting Mix is Best? 111

 The Australian Standard recommends a best before use date.
 This is a process Scott’s has considered but also knows from 6 years of sales data that no growing media is available for sale in stores longer than 4 months from delivery date.

 Other than the Scott’s Premium Organic, ALL potting mixes used in the experiment were purchased in the week prior to the experiment being set up back in December 2016.
-We have receipts available to substantiate this.
-The Scott’s Pure Organic Potting mix manufactured on 19th February 2016 was 10 months old when we purchased it in December from the Hawthorn Bunnings Store.
-If potting mixes have such a short shelf life, then we really can’t comprehend why they are not applied to the bags.
-Otherwise, manufacturers are setting unknown consumers up for failure.
+I have receipts available to substantiate this.
+The Scott’s Pure Organic Potting mix manufactured on 19th February 2016 was 10 months old when I purchased it in December from the Hawthorn Bunnings Store.
+If potting mixes have such a short shelf life, then I really can’t comprehend why they are not applied to the bags.
+Otherwise, manufacturers are setting consumers up for failure.
 In many cases, consumers will not be using the potting mix the day they purchase it.
 It may sit in the garden shed for months or even years prior to use.
-Leaf, Root & Fruit are trying to support backyard growers to be more successful when trying to grow their own produce.
-A shelf life applied to the potting mix could further assist our work.
+I am trying to support backyard growers to be more successful when trying to grow their own produce.
+A shelf life applied to the potting mix could further assist my work.

 Aspects of our Pure Organic Premium Potting and Planting and Debco Organic were labelled as high priced and ineffective in growth.
 When comparing organic lines against non-certified you are making large comparisons that cannot be measured equally.

-Leaf, Root & Fruit would like to thank Scott’s Australia for their response.
-It has certainly been an eye opening experience and helped us to understand the industry better.
-It has also raised a few concerns for us regarding the consistency of potting mix quality and performance that each product may afford the consumer.
-We’ll look to repeat this experiment again in the future and would appreciate feedback from the public on how it may be improved to obtain even more meaningful results for our readers and gardening community.
+I would like to thank Scott’s Australia for their response.
+It has certainly been an eye opening experience and helped me to understand the industry better.
+It has also raised a few concerns for me regarding the consistency of potting mix quality and performance that each product may afford the consumer.
+I’ll look to repeat this experiment again in the future and would appreciate feedback from the public on how it may be improved to obtain even more meaningful results for my readers and gardening community.

 Leave a comment